caize/boldr-react-universal/README.md

 # Boldr React Universal

-Setting up your next React project shouldnt be something you fear.
+A **bold** React starter project for your next great universal application.

 ## Features
 - Lightweight / easy on dependencies